 SafetyLiftinGear's full collection of load restraint equipment can be found here - feel free to email email@example.com if you have any further questions.

-We at SafetyLiftinGear consider ourselves to be the lifting experts, and so we have always endeavoured to provide a suitable solution for every heavy lifting job imaginable.
+We at SafetyLiftinGear consider ourselves to be the lifting experts, and as such, we always endeavour to provide a suitable solution for every heavy lifting job imaginable.

 To this end, we offer a wide variety of high-quality hoisting equipment that's perfectly suited to all sorts of circumstances.
 For example...

-If you need something more specific, please get in touch - we often provide made-to-order solutions for clients with special requirements.
+If you need something more specific, please get in touch - our team of specialist often provide made-to-order solutions for clients with special requirements.
+So no matter your needs, we are able to offer the hoisting equipment that you need.

 We're currently slap-bang in the middle of UK Health & Safety Week, an annual observance that aims to celebrate and promote health and safety while highlighting improvements that could still be made.
 The main event is the Safety & Health Expo, which is currently taking place in London, but people all over the British Isles have been getting involved, posting 'helfies' and sharing their stories of health and safety in action.